-After nailing down on your goals, expectations, and budget, it’s time for the account managers to do what they do best - search for publishers that could potentially be a good fit.
+After nailing down on your goals, expectations, and budget, it’s time for the account managers to do what they do best - search for creators that could potentially be a good fit.
 Most account managers will do a general search on YouTube, check their network of creators they previously worked with, and look at what competitors are doing.

 Ask your agency to pinpoint other brands (not only your direct competitors) that may be targeting the same audience.
 For example, HelloFresh, a meal kit delivery service, and Honey, a browser extension that applies online coupons, aren’t direct competitors but they both target family channels, lifestyle creators or cooking channels and search for publishers that reach a high female demographic.
 Looking at these kinds of indirect competitors can really help you to learn more about what has worked for a more experienced brand in the same space as you, and incorporate elements of their strategy into your campaign.

-After generating a list of possible creators that align with your brands expectations, the account manager will begin reaching out to the publishers.
+After generating a list of possible creators that align with your brands expectations, the account manager will begin reaching out to these influencers.
 Due to their experience in the industry, account managers are pros when it comes to contacting publishers and pitching your brand.
 While communicating with the creators, the account managers ensure they are available for a sponsorship, they are reaching the expected demographics, and making sure the specific creator fits in your brand's budget.
 The best agencies negotiate and reach a mutual agreement that benefits your brand and the creator.